ninbura/pokemon-on-the-analogue-pocket/readme.md

 ### gen 1
 - Simply rename your save `[game name].sav` file to `sav.dat` before injecting it with Checkpoint.
 - When you extract your save from the Virtual Console version using Checkpoint, you will need to rename the file from `sav.dat` to `[game].sav`, where `[game]` is the name of the rom (ie `pokemonyellow.sav`).
 - There appears to be an extra KB of data in Gen 1 Virtual Console saves that prevents them from being loaded in PKHeX.
 To fix this, you need to load your save file via the Analogue Pocket, and overwrite it in-game.
-This should recondition the file, making it compatible with PLHeX again.
+This should recondition the file, making it compatible with PKHeX again.
 ### gen 2
 - Generation 2 save files need to be converted when moved between Virtual Console & your Analogue Pocket.
 - [normal save to Virtual Console converter](https://inject.sigkill.tech/converter/3Dsvc)